 Candidates for Officer Training

-Any soldier class (including Psi Operative) can receive officer training once they are no longer a Rookie.
+Any soldier class (including Psi Operative) can receive officer training once they are at least a rank of Lance Corporal.
 Here are some notes on class suitability for the role:

 Specialist: Excellent.
 Further cementing their identity as toolboxes for any mission, Officer training gives specialists even more options to confront a particular problem, especially tools that don't drain precious charges.
 Given how little the Specialist's primary weapon is employed, little opportunity cost is paid in use of Officer abilities, so go crazy on those action-costing abilities, such as Get Some, Jammer, and particularly Focus Fire.